lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 respect the policy, and *get help early if you are having any problems.* We want you to succeed!

-* You are responsible for any announcements made in class, on Discord, and here on the course website.
+* You are responsible for any announcements about assignments  made in class, on Discord, on D2L,  and here on the course website.
 * All assignments must be turned in by 11pm on the due date.
 If you submit a lab or program between 11:01pm and 12 midnight, you get 25% off.
 If you